Has the Constitution Failed Us?

 As for those who would rather a private business handle government tasks and those who would prefer the government just handle everything, let me paraphrase some words from a good friend of mine.
 “Just as there is a need for checks and balances in government, there is a need for checks and balances in business.”
 There is little difference between centralized industry and centralized government anymore, and if you have not figured that out, you clearly do not understand the problem.
 They have merged and only pretend to fight for the camera.
 Putting all your eggs in one basket is NEVER a good idea.

-The truth is that the media which influences your behaviors are beholden to the advertisers.
+The truth is that the media influencing your behaviors are beholden to the advertisers.
 Advertisers are corporations and banks.
-The government is beholden to the corporations and banks as well.
-The sick irony is that many of the corporations and banks have bought and paid for what they need via those in government using the dollars that you borrowed and/or provided them to fulfill your need or desire to keep up with your neighbors, which was sold to you by the media you continue to watch.
-Starting to see the funnel here?
+The government is beholden to corporations and banks as well.
+The sick irony is that many of the corporations and banks have bought and paid for what they need via those in government using the dollars that you borrowed and provided them to fulfill your need or desire to keep up with your neighbors, which was sold to you by the media you continue to watch—starting to see the funnel here?

-Clearly, this is NOT how it was supposed to be, but we can learn from this, and we can change this without scrapping the experiment altogether.
+This is NOT how it was supposed to be, but we can learn from it and change this without scrapping the experiment altogether.
 Once again, it boils down to what the PEOPLE are willing to do.
-Stop placing blame on everyone else for your problems, and stop blaming inanimate objects.
+Stop blaming everyone else for your problems, and stop blaming inanimate objects.
 Look at yourself and see what you are doing to perpetuate the problems, then determine what you can do to correct them.

-I fundamentally disagree with the position that the government does not play a role, and I fundamentally disagree with the position that the government should play every role.
-I also find it entirely irresponsible that people complain about the government, and then not even attempt a “solution” short of giving up your ideas of “state-ism” or throwing in the towel on a document that was ignored by social-oriented people who deliberately and quite specifically set out to undermine it with impunity.
+I fundamentally disagree that the government does not play a role, and I fundamentally disagree that the government should play every role.
+I also find it entirely irresponsible that people complain about the government and then not even attempt a “solution” short of giving up your ideas of “state-ism” or throwing in the towel on a document that was ignored by social-oriented people who deliberately and quite specifically set out to undermine it with impunity.

-That is by far and away one of the dumbest things I have ever read because it places the blame (once again) on an inanimate object.
+That is, by far and away, one of the dumbest things I have ever read because it places the blame (once again) on an inanimate object.
 Are your vows to your spouse unfit to exist because you cheated on your spouse, neglected your spouse, ignored your spouse, or physically hurt your spouse?
 Not at all.
 All it does is illustrate how much of an ass you are for having broken the vows.
 Those vows were a promise.
 They do not stand up and stop you from being a horrible person.
-You chose to ignore them, and the fact that they did not stand up to stop you does not mean that they are unworthy of being said.
-All it means is that YOU could not be trusted when you said them.
+You chose to ignore them, and the fact that they did not stand up to stop you does not mean they are unworthy of being said.
+It means that YOU could not be trusted when you said them.

 You will never get the right answers if you do not start asking the right questions.
 You cannot ask the right questions unless you understand the foundation of the problem.
 You will never understand the foundation of the problem if you refuse to look at the reality of the issue.
 At this point, you probably have one question on your mind.
 “So, what is the answer?”
-Well, it is my firm belief that the answers we seek are in the Republic we have abandoned.
+I firmly believe that the answers we seek are in the Republic we have abandoned.

 Fun Fact: Benjamin Franklin was the oldest person to sign the Constitution.
 Because of his poor health, he needed help to sign it.
 As he did, tears streamed down his face.